GehDoc/vscode-textile-preview/README.md

 ## Contributing

-* [Submit bugs and feature requests](https://github.com/GehDoc/vscode-textile-preview/issues), and help us verify as they are checked in.
+* [Submit bugs and feature requests](https://github.com/GehDoc/vscode-textile-preview/issues), and help us verify as they are checked in;
 * Fix issues and contribute to the code.

 Before contributing, take the time to read [the contributing guide](CONTRIBUTING.md).